liaoyanqing666/liaoyanqing666.github.io/README.md

 - **404.html**: This file defines the content that appears when someone tries to visit a page on your website that doesn't exist.
 - **game.html**: This is a small Easter egg game I included.
 You can choose to keep it or remove it.
 - **LICENSE**: This file contains the open-source license for the website.
 You don't need to modify it, but you can replace it with a more permissive MIT license if desired.
-- **CNAME**: This file is used to link a custom domain. **Be sure to delete this file if you're not using a custom domain**.
+- **CNAME**: This file is used to link a custom domain. **Be sure to delete this file** if you're not using a custom domain.
 To delete it, open the file, click the three dots in the top-right corner, and select **Delete file**.
-- **track-visitors.js**: This file is used to record who visited the site and is currently sent to the project author's database, be sure to **delete this file** first
+- **track-visitors.js**: This file is used to record who visited the site and the recorded data is currently sent to the project author's database, be sure to **delete this file**.

 ### Edit the Content